wollardj/Mandrill/README.md

 ## Installation Prerequisites

- * **OS X client or server** _the current focus is on darwin, but support for linux should be a possibility.
-[Vote for your preferred OS](https://github.com/wollardj/Mandrill/issues/2)._
+ * Host operating systems that have been tested include OS X, OS X Server, Ubuntu Server, and CentOS, but any flavor of Linux or Unix should suffice.
  * **[NodeJS >= v0.10.22 with NPM](http://nodejs.org/download/)** _(both tools are in the 'Universal' link for the Mac OS X Installer .pkg)_.
  * **[munkitools](http://munkibuilds.org/)** _but only if you plan to run `makecatalogs` from your browser_